itdesign/kubernetes-workshop/docs/tutorial/00-get-started.md

 # The Kubernetes Workshop

 This documentation helps you to get through the workshop.
-You can links on the left side to navigate through the tutorial.
+You can use the links on the left to navigate through the tutorial.

 Let's start with the [setup](00-get-started/01-setup-account.md).